squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 ### Features

-It's absolutely mind blowing that __38 new features__ were added to Material for MkDocs throughout 2021 – __that's a new feature every 9,6 days__ –
+It's absolutely mind-blowing that __38 new features__ were added to Material for MkDocs throughout 2021 – __that's a new feature every 9,6 days__ –
 which was only possible because of the constantly improving funding situation.
 Following is a list of all features shipped in alphabetical order, some of which